SpikeInterface/spikeinterface/doc/module_sorting_components.rst

 * 'by_channel' (default): peaks are detected separately for each channel
 * 'locally_exclusive': peaks on neighboring channels within a certain radius are excluded (not counted multiple times)

 Peak detection, as many sorting components, can be run in parallel.
+Note that the 'locally_exclusive' method requires :code:`numba` to be installed.

 Peak localization